Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 At a Glance: Morocco Property for US Citizens

-• Agricultural land is legally restricted to Moroccan nationals, with narrow exceptions for certified non agricultural investment projects.
+• Agricultural land is legally restricted to Moroccan nationals, with narrow exceptions for certified non-agricultural investment projects.

 • Every real property sale must go through a Moroccan notary, who is legally responsible for collecting your taxes and registering your title.